 The metallic buttons are conveniently placed on the right side (Tool, Power ad App), while on the left side, there’s the Charging Terminal and the Pressure sensor.
 On the front, on the inner bezel, there’s a small Charge LED light and, towards the bottom, there’s a water-resistant microphone (up to five atmospheres).
-The whole smartwatch can be submerged underwater down to 164 feet (obviously, the touchscreen will not work while submerged and I would suggest against wearing it in high humidity / high temperature environments) and it is MIL-STD-810G rated, therefore it survived the transit drop and general vibration tests, it can withstand a moderate level of humidity, solar radiation and it should also be resistant to multi-cycle shocks from constant extreme temperatures and icing/freezing rain (and more).
+The whole smartwatch is waterproof, so it can be submerged underwater down to 164 feet (obviously, the touchscreen will not work while submerged and I would suggest against wearing it in high humidity / high temperature environments) and it is MIL-STD-810G rated, therefore it survived the transit drop and general vibration tests, it can withstand a moderate level of humidity, solar radiation and it should also be resistant to multi-cycle shocks from constant extreme temperatures and icing/freezing rain (and more).

 Furthermore, the back of the smartwatch is a simple brushed metal fixed with visible screws and, while I have no complaints about the longevity of the plastic strap, it does feel quite rigid and I had a hard time detaching it (so, it’s not easy to swap between different straps).
 In terms of sensors, the Casio WSD-F20 is equipped with a magnetic sensor for direction, a pressure sensor, an accelerometer, a gyrometer and a low-powered GPS.
 You can use the aforementioned Tool button to swap between the info given by each sensor, which includes a tide graph (useful for fishing, but not recommended for navigation purposes – use the official charts for that), a compass, sunrise and sunset, the altitude, a coloured map of your location and more.

 On the front, the main attraction is the 1.32-inch TFT LCD dual-layer display with a resolution of 320 x 300 pixels and a pixel density of 332 ppi.
 So, there are actually two displays, with the TFT LCD one positioned underneath a semi-transparent low-power monochrome display that becomes active during the Timepiece mode (which simply displays the time – a useful feature for people that dislike having the display turned off most of the time, but taking on the battery life).
-Overall, WSD-F20’s display is not really the best I’ve seen on a smartwatch, lacking a bit in terms of brightness (something really annoying especially while travelling), but it was reasonably vibrant and colourful.
+Overall, WSD-F20’s display is not really the best I’ve seen on a rugged smartwatch, lacking a bit in terms of brightness (something really annoying especially while travelling), but it was reasonably vibrant and colourful.

 The WSD-F20 uses the Android Wear 2.0 OS and some of the main applications are the Activity app (useful for tracking the current progress of your usual activities, such as fishing or trekking), the Casio Watch Faces (choose between Location, Traveller, 2 Layers, Authentic, Altitude, World Time, Field, Multi or Combination), the Location Memory App and the Tool app.
 Pairing the smartwatch to an Android phone is done really fast and it opens up a whole new set of features (such as answering a call, getting notifications, listening to locally stored music and more).
 The WSD-F20 will pair with an iPhone, but the features are very limited.

-Note: The smartwatch is equipped with a dual-core 1.0GHz Cortex-A7 CPU, 512 MB RAM, 4 GB internal storage (it also equipped with low-energy Bluetooth V4.1 tech and the WiFi 802.11 b/g/n).
+Note: The rugged smartwatch is equipped with a dual-core 1.0GHz Cortex-A7 CPU, 512 MB RAM, 4 GB internal storage (it also equipped with low-energy Bluetooth V4.1 tech and the WiFi 802.11 b/g/n).